Fantastic Things to Do in Sifnos, Greece

 More than where to eat, you should be focusing on what to eat in Sifnos!!
 Home to delicious cuisine, the island is heaven for foodies!
 Sifnos has a long culinary tradition that’s famous all over Greece.

-Nikolaos Tselementes, a renowned Greek chef who published the first Greek cookbook back in 1932 was born on the island, he is considered the father of Greek Cuisine with its fascinating mixture of Western and Eastern flavors.
+Nikolaos Tselementes, a renowned Greek chef who published the first Greek cookbook in 1932, was born on the island.
+He is considered the father of Greek Cuisine with its fascinating mixture of Western and Eastern flavors.

 WHAT TO EAT IN SIFNOS - REVITHADA SOUP